joachim-gassen/epodi/README.md

 To estimate the dynamic investment model underlying the analysis, you need an environment with a lot of RAM/swap space (about 350 GB).
 If you are short on RAM. you might be able to adjust the size of the estimation grid by setting `k_size`and `z_size` in `code/di_model.py` to smaller values (e.g. 100/100).

 Source the `code/di_model.py` file to run the model.
 The resulting grid will be stored in in the `data/grids` folder.
+It will take app.
+2 hours to produce the grid on a reasonably powerful environment.

 For convenience, three grids are already included in the repository.
 So. you can skip this step if you want to use the precomputed grid.